 To help you get your head around Instagram marketing for schools, we’ve put together a list of five must-haves for every single post.

 Instagram has built-in photo editing tools that not nearly enough users take advantage of.
-Save yourself the $$ and training that comes with tricky editing suites, and instead use inbuilt filters to take your images to the next level.
+Save yourself the $$ and training that comes with tricky editing suites, and instead use Instagram's own tools to take your images to the next level.
 Here are a few things you can try out for your next post:

 2. Your location

 Want to really give your followers a sense of community?
 The location function is there to do just that.
 This is otherwise known as a geotag, and is a searchable field users have access to, meaning they can look up your school and see all of the posts from that location.
 Ensure the content under your tag is high quality to give prospective students and parents a great sense of what your school is about.